stappersg/vBook/src/start/configuration/hardening.md

 # Hardening vSMTP

-## Adding an anti-relaing rule
+## Adding an anti-relaying rule

+TO DO

 ## Using the SPF protocol

-> this is a v0.11 draft
+> This is a v0.11 draft

 To allow other MTAs to verify that outgoing email from Doe's family domain comes from its server, we need to enable the SPF protocol.
 This is done by adding a new DNS text record that only allows only the MX record to send a mail for doe-family.com.